vydimitrov/use-count-up/README.md

 )
 ```

-## Why to use `toLocaleString`?
+## Why use `toLocaleString`?

 Number formatting varies per language group.
-For example, the number `3842.45` in German will be formatted as `3.842,45` whereas in British English will be `3,842.45` (spot the different decimal and thousands separators). `Number.toLocaleString()` is a [built-in JS method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString) that returns a string with a language-sensitive representation of this number.
+For example, the number `3842.45` in German will be formatted as `3.842,45` whereas in British English it will be `3,842.45` (spot the different decimal and thousands separators). `Number.toLocaleString()` is a [built-in JS method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString) that returns a string with a language-sensitive representation of the number.
 The basic implementation of the method will detect the default locale that is set up on the user's computer and will format the number accordingly.
 The browser support for `toLocaleString` [is incredibly good!](https://caniuse.com/#search=number%20toLocaleString).

 If you expect variance in the geographical/country distribution of your users, then this is a must.
 The simplest way to use `toLocaleString` with the Count up component or hook is to pass `shouldUseToLocaleString: true` like so: